In the world of quilting, the four-patch beginner quilt block is easily the most versatile patchwork block.

 Lastly, I connected all of the medium 4-patch blocks to create one giant block which I will use in the center of a wall hanging.

 For the sake of this tutorial, I pieced all of these 2.5″ blocks using the chain piecing method.
 You can see from the photos that it’s not that uniform; however, once it’s all quilted that will likely disappear.

 There is an easier way to create a four-patch block using strip piecing.
-This Craftsy Video* demonstrates it perfectly. (*affiliate)
+This tutorial demonstrates how to strip piece a block.

 Once you’ve mastered the basic concepts of a four-patch quilt block, you can deconstruct it and add variety to a quilt.
 This first block demonstrates how a block looks if you use two different fabrics in each of the individual blocks.
 By turning the blocks before attaching, you will get an entirely different look.
 This technique is sometimes called Disappearing 4-Patch.

 To get an entirely different look, break down the block into three or four strips per block.
 Once they are rearranged, it barely resembles a four-patch block.